Schedules reflect your priorities | Leadership in a Reading Revolution Newsletter | May 2023

 Bold font shows events at which I'm presenting.

-Would you like me to join an upcoming event?
-Please reply to this email and let's plan something!
+Would you like me to join an upcoming event as a speaker?
+Please reply to this email to inquire about how I can support you and your event.

 Hi!
 I'm Linda